 - Pain and Suffering: The amount of physical and emotional pain a mesothelioma patient experiences can also affect the value of their case.
 While pain (particularly psychological pain) can be hard to quantify, the more pain and suffering sustained by the patient and their family, the higher the value of their case.

 Who Qualifies for Compensation?

+Many mesothelioma patients develop the disease after being exposed to asbestos through their jobs.
 Jobs with a high risk of asbestos exposure include:

 - Demolition Workers

 - HVAC Technicians

 - U.S. Military Service Members